kp4md/TunaTinS/README.md

 The original Arduino sketch code set up the Si5351 module for operation within one frequency band.
 An encoder switch allowed selection of frequency and tuning steps within that one band.
 The author's original Arduino sketch codes are accessible to ARRL members in the https://www.arrl.org/qst-in-depth archive for December 2020.
-The updated Arduino sketch is based on Fontana's original code with the enhancements enumerated below.
+This updated Arduino sketch is based on Fontana's original code with the enhancements enumerated below.

-The Arduino IDE originally required installation of the Adafruit SSD1306 (Adafruit_SSD1306.h) and the Adafruit Si5351 (Adafruit_SI5351.h) Libraries to compile this sketch.
+The original sketch required installation of the Adafruit SSD1306 (Adafruit_SSD1306.h) and the Adafruit Si5351 (Adafruit_SI5351.h) Libraries into the Arduino IDE for compilation.

 # [Download TunaTinS_v2.2 Arduino Nano Sketch](https://github.com/kp4md/TunaTinS/releases/download/v2.2/TunaTinS_v2.2.ino)